'Thank You For Saving My Life': Unlikely Friendship Formed Between State Trooper & Drunk Driver

 “That’s what I’m in this job to do is help be the best person I can be while making somebody else better,” Jones said.

 Trooper Jones said he learned from Bosacker, too.
-He has a goal of becoming a pilot, and he says Bosacker inspired him to keep trying harder at life.MORE NEWS: What Past Minnesota Marches Tell Us About When To Expect Spring's True Start
+He has a goal of becoming a pilot, and he says Bosacker inspired him to keep trying harder at life.MORE NEWS: 1 Dead, 6 Hospitalized After Crash In Foley

 The pair call each other friends and hope to meet in person one day.